dsc-courses/dsc10-2023-fa/syllabus.md

 **I am on the waitlist, but I really want to get into the course.
 Can you let me in?**

-Instructors are not able to enroll students in classes.
+Sorry, but instructors are not able to enroll students in classes.

 **I am on the waitlist, so how can I keep up with the course?**